-For the 2017 report, DBCA requested discussion of the likely progression of revegetation in the rehabilitation areas situated within the Mt Minnie conservation area in the short term (2-5 years), medium term (5-10 years) and long term (10-20 years).
+Prior to the 2019 survey, DBCA requested discussion of the likely progression of revegetation in the rehabilitation areas situated within the Mt Minnie conservation area in the short term (2-5 years), medium term (5-10 years) and long term (10-20 years).
+Based on the data recorded from the monitoring transects in these areas to date, vegetation development is clearly variable in different areas, and would be expected to progress differently over time.